Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 The Otterhound has a range of colors: Black, Black & Tan, Gray, Liver & Tan, Tan, Wheaton, and Blue & Cream.
 Otterhounds are declining in population and are considered a UK dog breed that is at risk of extinction by the Kennel Club and are listed as a Vulnerable Native Breed with around 600 animals worldwide (2018).
 Their keen sense of smell makes them very curious and persistent in following smells, which may require additional supervision to keep them safe.
 Otterhounds are very smart and can learn to open gates, cabinets and refrigerator doors.

-Dog Food for Your Otterhound
+Best Dog Food for Your Otterhound

 Large Breed Puppy 15 lb.
 Front Counter